jethrokuan/braindump/content/posts/cartographer.md

 ## Bibliography {#bibliography}

-<a id="orgae16b60"></a>Hess, Wolfgang, Damon Kohler, Holger Rapp, and Daniel Andor.
-2016.
+<a id="orgcd0f85d"></a>Hess, Wolfgang, Damon Kohler, Holger Rapp, and Daniel Andor. n.d.
 “Real-Time Loop Closure in 2D LIDAR SLAM.”
 In _2016 IEEE International Conference on Robotics and Automation (ICRA)_, 1271–78.